codr7/lila/README.md

 ```

 ### setup
-The following command sequence will take you from zero to REPL.
+The following command sequence should take you from zero to REPL.

 Note that [SBCL](http://www.sbcl.org/) and [Quicklisp](https://www.quicklisp.org/beta/) are required to build [lila](https://github.com/codr7/lila).